 "What?"
 Molly stared at her, "You don't who she is?
 Where have you been?"

-"Sailor V," Melvin explained, "Is a heroine dressed in a sailor's uniform that has been causing quite an uproar lately," he paused and looked around, as if making sure no one was listening, then leaned over and whispered, "It's rumored that she's actually a secret agent working for the government."
+"Sailor V," Melvin explained, "is a heroine dressed in a sailor's uniform who has been causing quite an a stir in London lately," he paused and looked around, as if making sure no one was listening, then leaned over and whispered, "It's rumored that she's actually a secret agent working for the British government."

-"A teenage girl as a spy?"
+"A teenage spy?"
 Serena raised an eyebrow skeptically, "Come on, Melvin.
 That only happens in movies."

 "Yes," Molly agreed, "But gems are beautiful.
 I can understand why people would want to steal them."

 "I know what you mean," Serena said dreamily, "I would very much love to have a diamond ring."

 Soon, both girls forgot about Sailor V and even Melvin as they rattle on about jewelry.

 "Oh, yeah," Molly said, "My mom's been having a major jewelry sale at our store today.
 Want to come over after school?"

 "Jewelry sale?
 I'm totally there!"